Five Finger Motivation

 Simple Practice Instruction

-Every single session (regardless of your years of practice) take a moment to set your motivation.
+In every single session (regardless of your years of practice) take a moment to set your motivation.
 And if it needs correction, take the time to do that before you begin.